Huaiyang cuisine: History and current status

 Huaiyang cuisine, originating from regions around Huaihe River and Yangtze River, mainly Huai'an and Yangzhou, has been famous since the Sui (581–618) and Tang (618–907) dynasties.
 Emperors Kangxi (1654–1722) and Qianlong (1711–1799) often stayed in Huai'an and Yangzhou during their travels to the southern regions of the Yangtze River down the Grand Canal, making the cuisine popular in the nation.
 It has been listed as one of the four major cuisines in China since the reign of Emperor Qianlong.

 Typical features

 Huaiyang cuisine is characterized by basing each dish on its main ingredient; the way that ingredient is cut is pivotal to its cooking and its final taste.
 The cuisine is also known for its use of Chinkiang vinegar, which is produced in the Jiangsu region.
 Huaiyang cuisine tends to have a slightly sweet side to it and is almost never spicy, in contrast to some Chinese cuisines (like Sichuan or Hunan).
-Pork, chicken, and freshwater aquatic products serve as the protein base in most dishes, which are usually lighter and more meticulous prepared.
+Pork, chicken, and freshwater aquatic products serve as the protein base in most dishes, which are usually lighter and more meticulously prepared.